SirSharpest/NarrowEscapeSimulator/paper.md

 sphere, this is often useful in experiments to test how number of escapes relates to mean escape time.

+# External libraries used

+The models given are implemented through NumPy
+@vanderwaltNumPyArrayStructure2011, results are visualised through Matplotlib
+@hunterMatplotlib2DGraphics2007a and documentation has been implemented using Jupyter-notebooks @Kluyver:2016aa .

 # Acknowledgements